EugenMayer/helm-charts/charts/rundeck/README.md

 Background: When the rundeck-backend image starts, we override the command, copy the plugins first and then call the actual command to continue the boostrap.
 Hopefully the [issue](https://github.com/rundeck/rundeck/issues/7487) will be solved at some point, making this entire backflip unneeded.

+## Configuration

+You can configure `rundeck-config.properties` and `framework-properties` via `ConfigMaps` - see `rundeck.rundeckConfigConfigMap` and `rundeck.rundeckFrameworkConfigMap` in `values.yaml`

+If you change the values, you usually have to manually restart the pod so those values are applied, since k8s caches the config maps.

 ## Addons

 Similar to plugins, mount `rundeck-addons` using an init container and download your addons(s)